baregl/PlayBack/README.md

 ## License
 Everything is licensed under AGPL, found in the LICENSE file, except files with their own copyright header.

+The client library may be relicensed when the need arises, for example a GPLv2 or proprietary sdk.
+Please be aware of that when creating pull requests.
 ## Known Issues
 - The 3DS client takes really long for directories with lots of files.
 This seems to be an inherent limitation of the 3ds.